domgom/kontr/ROADMAP.md

 favicon

 ## DONE
-✅fix log request and body responses (trims spaces inside json values) and change colours ✅rethink generator / postman generator structure so config options can flow from the frontend easier ✅removed generated sources files that are attached to the jar (like Env!) -> moved to generated-test-sources
+✅web package name, filename, env variable name and other options ✅fix log request and body responses (trims spaces inside json values) and change colours ✅rethink generator / postman generator structure so config options can flow from the frontend easier ✅removed generated sources files that are attached to the jar (like Env!) -> moved to generated-test-sources